nkhearn/Backup-emoncms/README.md

     * **Important:** Keep this `service_credentials.json` file secure.
 Do not commit it to version control.

 4.  **Configure the Script:**
+    * Configure the `backup.py` script.
+    * Near the bottom of the script is a path.join.  it uses the default path of `/var/opt/emoncms/backup`
+    * Change this to your backup file location.

     * To get your google drive folder ID, open google drive in your browser, and navigate to the folder you wish to use.
 The ID is in the url.
 For example: `https://drive.google.com/drive/folders/YOUR_FOLDER_ID`